AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 ### Example 3

-Next, in addition to understanding revenue by region you also want to see data for profit by region.
+Next, in addition to understanding revenue by region, you also want to see data for profit by region.
 Instead of repeating the previous prompt, you can ask Data Insights Agent to update the most recent visualization and freeform table.

 **Prompt:** In the prompt window, type *"Add profit."*